-Prospective and current students should keep in mind that licensing and certification requirements vary by state and that relocating during the course of a program to another state could impact whether that student can meet the eligibility requirements of that state.
+Prospective and current students should keep in mind that, for programs where students will ultimately pursue licensure and/or certification, licensing and certification requirements vary by state and that relocating during the course of a program to another state could impact whether that student can meet the eligibility requirements for licensure and/or certification in that state.
 If students are considering relocating, they should contact their program director/department chair or the Office of the Provost to check for licensure and certification eligibility requirements.

-The information below demonstrate the university's determinations as of February 20, 2024, for programs that may lead to licensure or certification.
+The information below demonstrate the university's determinations as of February 21, 2025, for programs that may lead to licensure or certification.

 NOTE: The programs identified herein are designed to prepare students for licensure, certification or employment only in the home state from which they are offered (Rhode Island or North Carolina, as the case may be, or Massachusetts, in the case of the B.S. in Equine Business Management/ Riding; B.S.
-Equine Studies).
+Equine Studies\).
 That notwithstanding, JWU has made the determinations required by the U.S. Department of Education regarding compliance with the educational requirements of other states and territories, as listed here.